pierreozoux/chef-cookbook-network/README.md

 chef-cookbook-network
 =====================

-A set of recipe to cook your network configuration before cooking your server.
+A set of recipes to cook your network configuration before cooking your server.